Odunayo89/computational-portfolio/README.md

-# 🧬 Computational Biology Portfolio
+# 🧬 Bioinformatics and computational biology portfolio including RNA-seq and single-cell RNA-seq workflows using DESeq2, Seurat, and Scanpy.

 ## Projects